chinapedia/wikipedia.abstract.en/Page/Manganese.md

 Biological role

-Arginase.jpeg – the manganese atoms are shown in yellow.]]
+– the manganese atoms are shown in yellow.]]
 Manganese is an essential human dietary element.
 It is present as a coenzyme in several biological processes, which include macronutrient metabolism, bone formation, and free radical defense systems.
 It is a critical component in dozens of proteins and enzymes.[71]
 The human body contains about 12 mg of manganese, mostly in the bones.
 The soft tissue remainder is concentrated in the liver and kidneys.[72]
 In the human brain, the manganese is bound to manganese metalloproteins, most notably glutamine synthetase in astrocytes.[73]

 Excessive exposure or intake may lead to a condition known as manganism, a neurodegenerative disorder that causes dopaminergic neuronal death and symptoms similar to Parkinson's disease.[74][75]
 The classes of enzymes that have manganese cofactors is large and includes oxidoreductases, transferases, hydrolases, lyases, isomerases, ligases, lectins, and integrins.
 The reverse transcriptases of many retroviruses (though not lentiviruses such as HIV) contain manganese.
 The best-known manganese-containing polypeptides may be arginase, the diphtheria toxin, and Mn-containing superoxide dismutase (Mn-SOD).[76]